The challenges and our response

 Pakistan is plagued by both ongoing instability and recurrent natural disasters that uproot families from their homes and destroy livelihoods.
 Military operations continue in the Federally Administered Tribal Areas (FATA), while floods and earthquakes are common.

 At the end of 2017, as many as 249,000 Pakistanis were estimated to be internally displaced.
-According to United Nations figures just under 1.4 million Afghan refugees living in the country, though the repatriation process for Afghan refugees continues, with the Government of Pakistan setting a deadline for Afghans to return to Afghanistan by the end of 2017.
+According to United Nations figures just under 1.4 million Afghan refugees were living in the country as of November 2018, though the repatriation process for Afghan refugees continues.
+The Government of Pakistan extended a deadline for Afghans to return to Afghanistan by the end of 2018.
 International Medical Corps has worked in Pakistan since 1985, with our first program focusing on basic paramedical training to young Afghan refugees, who then returned home to treat neglected populations.
 This training was extended to Pakistanis living in volatile frontier areas in 1999 and we have since responded to major disasters throughout the country.
 When a massive earthquake struck the region in 2005, claiming more than 70,000 lives, our medical response teams were on the scene, treating survivors, within 12 hours.
 Today, we are fighting gender-based violence (GBV) in six districts.